Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators: Conclusions

 \section{Conclusions}

 Throughout the last years and with the effort of many authors, the different contributions to the running of the Wilson coefficients of the SMEFT have been studied and revealed part by part.
-With Eq.~\ref{eq:rges8} -- Eq.~\ref{eq:rgecphid}, we have considered in this paper for the first time the last set of operators yet-not-examined for the running of bosonic operators at order \order{4}.
-Now that the LNV operators are included in the RGEs, all the possible contributions to bosonic operators of the SMEFT are known explicitly.
+With Eqs.~\ref{eq:rges8} -- \ref{eq:rgecphid}, we have computed in this paper for the first time the last set of operators to be included in the running of bosonic operators at order \order{4}.
+Now that the LNVs\ contribution to the RGEs is computed, all the possible contributions to bosonic operators of the SMEFT are available, as shown in Table \ref{tab:summary}.
 There are some general remarks about the anomalous dimension matrices of the operators considered here that also apply in this case and are worth mentioning.

-All the bosonic operators that are being renormalised arise at tree-level in the UV-completions of SMEFT.
-All the bosonic operators that are loop-generated (have less than four Higgs fields) are not renormalised for the reasons mentioned in Section \ref{sec:sortingcontribs}.
-We have eliminated all the vanishing divergences due to irrelevant or trivial amplitudes (for example, due to extra loop suppression or the non-existent gluonic LNV operators) and those being cancelled out by symmetries (like B-only operators).
-The remaining coefficients are indeed renormalised, and the contributions in their equations are sorted out.
-In particular, we have found that four insertions of Weinberg operators can only renormalise the 8-Higgs operator, and they are the only contribution to 1PI diagrams for this class of operators.
-On the other hand, all other operators show at least one term containing the insertion of one $d_7$ operator.
+All the bosonic operators being renormalised arise at tree-level in the UV completions of SMEFT.
+All the bosonic operators that are loop-generated (those with less than four Higgs fields) are not renormalised for the reasons mentioned in Section \ref{sec:sortingcontribs}.
+We have eliminated all the vanishing divergences due to irrelevant or trivial amplitudes (caused, for example, by extra loop suppression or the absence of LNV operators with gluon field strength) and those being cancelled out by symmetries (like B-only operators).
+The remaining coefficients are renormalised, and their equations' contributions are sorted out.
+In particular, we have found that four insertions of Weinberg operators can only renormalise the $\phi^8$ operator, and they are the only contribution to 1PI diagrams for this class of operators.
+On the other hand, the rest of the operators show at least one term containing the insertion of one $d_7$ operator.

-We find surprising the fact that most of the anomalous dimension matrix terms for operators with more than four Higgs legs (both of dimension-6 and dimension-8) deviate from the naive dimensional analysis expectation order $\mathcal{O}(\gamma)\sim 1$.
-Table \ref{app:tables} shows that the insertion of a $d_6$ operator is the contribution with the highest numerical coefficients (in absolute value).
-More specifically, operators of class $\phi^6D^2$ are enhanced by factors up beyond $\mathcal{O}(\gamma)\sim 50$ from the insertion of two Weinberg operators and $\mathcal{O}_{\phi\ell}^{(1,3)}$.
+We find it interesting that most of the anomalous dimension matrix terms for operators with more than four Higgs legs (both of $d_6$ and $d_8$) deviate from the naive dimensional analysis expectation order $\mathcal{O}(\gamma)\sim 1$.
+Table \ref{tab:anomalousdim} shows that the insertion of a $d_6$ operator is the contribution with the largest numerical coefficients in magnitude.
+More specifically, operators of class $\phi^6D^2$ are enhanced by factors beyond $\mathcal{O}(\gamma)\sim 50$ from the insertion of two Weinberg operators and $\mathcal{O}_{\phi\ell}^{(1,3)}$.